franktalora/number-to-words-api/README.md

 > This will:
 > 1. Start the `dotnet` development server (listening on [http://localhost:5290](http://localhost:5290))
 > 2. Launch Vite, and spin up the React web page.
+>
+> You may also need to run `dotnet restore` beforehand, either in the root or in both `@number-to-words-api` folders.

 Open [http://localhost:5173](http://localhost:5173) in your web browser